Merriam Webster’s fourth and fifth definitions of a standard are as follows:

 Our Second Congress (1791-1793) then implemented the Constitutional requirements by passing the Coinage Act of April 2, 1792.
 It established the U.S. Mint and defined and “regulated the coins of the United States.”
 (The complete Act can be found on the Internet at: Coinage Act 1972).
 Black’s Law Dictionary at the time defined “regulate” as meaning “fix, establish, or control.”
 The Act established or defined the “dollar” as a weight of silver (371.25 grains (troy) of fine silver) and then regulated the value of gold coins to it in a 15 to1 ratio, that is, as 15 grains of silver to every grain of gold.
 The regulation also included establishing the purity and the various denominations.
 (Thus the Coinage Act gave the new nation three gold coins (the Eagle or $10 gold piece, Half Eagle and Quarter Eagle); five silver coins (the Dollar, Half Dollar, Quarter, Dime (originally spelled Disme), Nickel (or half Disme); and two copper coins (the Cent and Half Cent).
 This is Constitutional money.
 Moreover, the Act provided all citizens access at the Mint to coin their gold, silver, and copper (free coinage) and established any debasement of the coinage as a capital offense!)

 Paper money of course has taken over because of ease of use.
+Paper money is fine if you can always exchange it for a consistent weight of gold or silver backing.
+In that case, paper money is money.
+If there is no backing, then what you have is a money substitute which is called a “currency”.
 Carrying around heavy gold and silver coins is a burden.
 So our country had paper money issued, but it had to be backed by gold and/or silver.
 As recently as the 1970’s, you could go into any bank in America with a one dollar U.S. Treasury Note, and exchange it for a single U.S. minted silver dollar.
 Now, you can go to any coin dealer in America, and you can exchange 20 Federal Reserve Notes for a single U.S. minted silver dollar.

 What happened you say?
 The gold and silver backing of our currency was eliminated.
 The Constitutional definition was no longer in play.
 Watch the video on the previous post for a brief history.
 You see, the central banksters can print paper and all the 0’s they want, but they can’t print gold and silver.
 They require work and the expenditure of time and effort to produce.